llmonpy/llmonpy-blog/docs/ai-moat.md

    with fine-tuning you might not need as many LLM judges to evaluate responses.
 You might also reduce some tourney steps to a single prompt and a fine-tuned LLM.
 4. **Production:** -- Move to the production stage with the cost and quality of the AI pipeline meet your targets.
 The goal of this stage is to ramp up request-flow and use the request-flow to continuously improve cost and quality.
-However...
+By this stage, you could automate the cost optimization of the pipeline by creating AI pipelines that try different approaches to reduce cost, then use the recordings of the responses to your request-flow to evaluate the results.
+Using this approach, you could be sure that you are maintaining or improving quality while reducing costs.

 ## The Moat: The QBaWa Flywheel
+QBaWa a proven technique to build moat.
+Everytime you do a Google search, Google is generating QBaWa.
+Whatever links you clicked on are best answers, while the links you ignored are worse answers.
+Google uses this data to improve their search results and ensure that users prefer Google to other search engines.
+The QBaWa flywheel is a virtuous cycle where more and better QBaWa produces better responses to requests, which produces more requests.
+Google has been using this model for decades.
+Once a company has built a lead on the learning curve, it is very hard for competitors to catch up.

 ## LLMonPy
 LLMonPy is a framework that creates huge amounts of **QBaWa** through the use of tournaments, automated evaluations and